Seq # 185190040

 Imago

-Forewing ground colour greyish with many small, inconspicuous, whitish striae along the costa and some brown spots near the inner margin.
-Identification without knowledge of the larval host plant is very difficult because of close resemblance with the other Parornix species; study of the genitalia is necessary.
+The forewing ground color is greyish with many small, inconspicuous, whitish striae along the costa and some brown spots near the inner margin.
+Identification without knowledge of the larval host plant is very difficult because of its close resemblance with the other Parornix species; study of the genitalia is necessary.

 Museum specimens